 My goal is to get these to as many gardeners who would like a chance at growing them.
-The reason mine are only slightly higher than most plants in my shop is because I’ve now been growing these out for half a year (started indoors), and seeds are expensive.
-Last source had to go through the USDA (taking 2 months to reach me).
-My go-to source has been out of stock since the first packet I purchased two years ago.
-For those reasons, I think the cost is reasonable and affordable.
+The reason mine are only slightly higher than most plants in my shop is because I’ve now been growing these out since January, and seeds are expensive.
+Otherwise, I don’t find these any more difficult to grow than other species.

 The lovely swamp pink… I honestly don’t know why it’s so rare in cultivation.
 It’s hardly difficult to grow from seed.
 And they’re just as easy to keep happy in pots.
 This one is near and dear to my heart.
 It’s the first species of concern I went through the effort of hunting down seed, researching to the fullest extent, and cared for like they’re my own children.
 And I was successful at it.